myhrvold/MH370_MCMC/README.md

 http://www.fastcolabs.com/3028331/more-about-our-methodology-tracking-mh370-with-monte-carlo-data-models

 For a standalone Python script version, see the work of Nathaniel Laughlin (github username natlaughlin): https://github.com/natlaughlin/MH370_MCMC (thanks! :0) )

+Updates 3/29:

+Working on Version 2 -- in course of doing that, realized 3 bugs in Version 1.

+Updated Version 1 while keeping original, for comparison purposes and transparency.

 Feel free to reach out with comments or suggestions -- especially critiques and criticisms.